-Contemporary A Capella (Floodstage)-MUSC 364
+Floodstage -MUSC 364

-Floodstage is a group of 8-12 vocalists selected through an audition process during the first two weeks of fall semester each year.
-This ensemble performs pop and barbershop selections and performs on the Jazz/A Cappella Concert and choral concerts, as well as for other events on the campus and in the community.
+Floodstage is a group of 6-12 vocalists requiring an audition.
+This ensemble performs pop and barbershop selections and performs on the Jazz/A Cappella Concert and choral concerts, as well as for other events on campus and in the community.
 Floodstage is also a touring ensemble at times for recruitment purposes.
-Members of this ensemble are additionally required to enroll in at least one of the major choral ensembles, including Oratorio Chorus.
+Rehearsal times will be determined based on the schedules of the members cast in the ensemble.
+Members of this ensemble are additionally required to enroll in at least one other choral ensemble.

-C. Chamber Ensembles/New Music Ensemble
+C. Chamber Ensembles